vijayraavi/Cost-Management-Samples/UsageToLogAnalytics/README.md

 Once the sql audit logs are being enabled to go into Log Analytics, lets work on moving the usage data to Log Analytics.

-4\.
-Get the code from Git Hub and build the application.
-There are 2 projects in that solution.
+4. Get the code from Git Hub and build the application.
+There are 4 projects in that solution.
+Function App is one way of invoking the code that is in a class library.
+You can also use webjobs or cloud services.
+We are using Function app here.

-Function App, which is a time, triggered and the core dll.
-This function app runs every 1 hour.
+This function app runs every 4 hours.
 You can change the frequency by changing the cron expression.
-This if found in UCDDHourlyToOMS.cs file.
+This if found in UsageToOMS.cs file.

-public static void Run(\[TimerTrigger(\"0 0 \*/1 \* \* \*\")\]TimerInfo
-myTimer, TraceWriter log)
+public static void Run([TimerTrigger("0 0 3,7,11,15,19,23 * * *")]TimerInfo myTimer, TraceWriter log)

-The Function App UCDDHourly2OMSFuncApp needs the following secrets to be created in KeyVault.
+The Function App UsageToOMSFunc needs the following secrets to be created in KeyVault.

 1.  omsworkspaceid